5/8/2025

 Ryan McDonald

 Thanks for taking my questions and sorry to hear about the uncertainty within the government vertical, but maybe let's start there.
-As you think about the remainder of the year on a quarterly basis, can you just give us a sense of sort of the, you know, how much government revenue each quarter you're kind of expecting and how we should think about the balance of where that gets to?
-And then how are you thinking about strategically on balancing out cutting SG&A, you know, to sort of optimize the P&L with making sure you have sort of, you know, the staff ready to sort of kick off these government engagements if and when they do kick off later this year or into 2016.
+As you think about the remainder of the year on a quarterly basis, can you just give us a sense of sort of the, you know, how much government revenue each quarter you're kind of expecting and how we should think about the balance of where that gets pulled out.
+And then how are you thinking about strategically on balancing out cutting SG&A, you know, to sort of optimize the P&L with making sure you have sort of, you know, the staff ready to sort of kick off these government engagements if and when they do kick off later this year or into 26.
 Thanks.

 speaker